 This means your home is in good condition and only needs a few updates/ maintenance items.

 The listing agreement is signed by you and then signed by the agent’s broker or them if they have a broker license.

 It describes the list price, the length of the agreement, your information, commission to be paid, property conveyances, showing information, and more.

-Your real estate professional should be willing to walk you through one paragraph at a time if needed, or you can review yourself.
+Your real estate professional should be willing to walk you through and answers questions if you have them.

-E-signatures have become a standard in Northern VA home selling via email.
-It is easy and saves paper.
+E-signatures have become a standard in Northern VA home selling via email, but sometimes hand signatures are used.

 This depends on the market.
-If homes in your area sell fairly quickly, then 60-90 days is what I usually see.
+If homes in your area sell fairly quickly, then 60-120 days is typically what you see.